konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 <br/>

 ## Introduction
-MLOps (machine learning operations) is based on DevOps principles and practices that increases workflow efficiencies in machine learning lifecycle.
-By adopting and implementing MLOps, you can make your ML project more agile and more scalable and then increase the quality and responsibility.
+MLOps (machine learning operations) is based on DevOps principles and practices that increases overall workflow efficiencies and qualities in machine learning lifecycle.
+By adopting and implementing MLOps, you can make your ML system more agile and more scalable and then increase the qualities and responsibilities.

 ### MLOps Maturity Model

-To clarify the principle and practice of MLOps, Microsoft defines MLOps maturity model.
-Because different AI Systems have different requirements and difference organizations and team have different maturity levels, MLOps maturity model will be helpful in the following points.
+To clarify the principles and practices of MLOps, Microsoft defines MLOps maturity model.
+Because different AI Systems have different requirements and difference organizations have different maturity levels, MLOps maturity model will be useful and helpful in the following points.

 - set goals of their machine learning projects in implementing MLOps technologies.
-- set plans to grow your MLOps capability in increments.
+- set plans to grow your MLOps capabilities in increments.

 This table is a abstract of each level of MLOps maturity model.
+Be careful, it depends on the requirements of your organization and ML system which level is your goal to go.
 We will introduce more details in the following sections of this blog.

 |Maturity Level| Training Process | Release Process| Integration into app|
 |---|---|---|---|